Halle Berry, rare beauty and talent

 However, such research/style paid off.
 The following year, Berry was cast in Boomerang.
 She was the sexy secretary Sharon Stone in The Flintstones (1994).
 She also co-stared in the adoption drama Losing Isaiah (1995).
 Three years later she played a street smart young woman in Bulworth.
 In 1989 she won acclaim as tragic screen icon Dorothy Dandridge in the made-for-cable Introducing Dorothy Dandridge.
 David Justice (professional baseball player) and Berry were married in 1993 and divorced in 1997.

 She has won many awards for acting including: 1999, Golden Globe: Best Actress (Miniseries, TV Movie) for Introducing Dorothy Dandridge.
 1999, Screen Actors Guild: Female Actor (Television Movie or Miniseries), Introducing Dorothy Dandridge.
 2002, Screen Actors Guild: Best Actress, Monster's Ball, and 2002, Oscar: Best Actress, Monster's Ball.
 Berry and Eric Benet were married 2001, he has daughter from previous relationship and they filed for divorce in 2003.
+She has since married again in 2013.

 204 37th Avenue North Suite330